laanwj/etna_viv/README.md

 Compatibility
 ================

-Wladimir's primary development device is an Android tablet based on Rockchip RK2918, containing a GC800 GPU.
+Wladimir's primary development device is an Android tablet based on Rockchip RK2918 (Arnova 10B G3), containing a GC800 GPU.
 It has pretty ancient Vivante kernel driver 2.2.2.

 I do not currently have a device with a newer chip or driver, so every statement about those devices